28 Apr Best Air purifiers Under 100

 One more thing: this air purifier draws in air via the back.
 After cleansing it, it pushes it out via the front.
 That means you can’t put it just about anywhere.
 You must allow enough clearance behind it.
 Maybe you should position it centrally in the room.
 But that’s not a problem since the unit looks great.

-How to Choose the Best Budget Air Purifier Under $100
+How to Choose the Best Air Purifier Under 100 U.S. Dollars

 I’ve already published a comprehensive air purifier buying guide here.
-But that resource provides general info about buying an air purifier.
+But that resource provides general information about buying an air purifier, not necessarily a cheap air cleaning device.

 Now, I’ll present 7 important factors to keep in mind when shopping for a low-cost air purifier.

 Technological advancements happen continually.
-And manufacturers keep making better and better air purifiers.
+And manufacturers keep making better and better home air purifiers.

 Today, we have air cleaning devices we can actually speak to thanks to their being Alexa-enabled.
 Also, we no longer need to use a remote control gadget to operate many purifiers.
 That’s because many devices today are Wi-Fi enabled.
 You can control them remotely via a mobile app.